The importance of good debtor management: save money and prevent unpaid invoices

 What is factoring?

 As an entrepreneur, it is essential to have a healthy cash flow in order to grow and keep your business running.
-A financing method that can help with this is factoring.
+Factoring can help with this.
 But what exactly is factoring and how does it work?